 The scope of internal events covered in this Part includes those events originating within the plant boundary.
-However, internal fires are covered in Part 3, and loss of offsite power, by convention, is considered an internal event.
+However, internal floods are covered in Part 3, and fires within the plant in Part 4, and loss of offsite power, by convention, is considered an internal event.